Purchase a Firearm

 South Carolina is rather easy as far as the process is concerned.
 To purchase a handgun or long gun in SC you are required to have either a Concealed carry permit, or have an instant background check done.
 If you do not have a concealed carry permit, The firearms dealer will have you fill out an ATF form 4473.
 Once this is filled out, the dealer will perform a NICs background check.

-If the purchaser has a concealed carry permit, the purchaser will fill out a 4473 form and the purchase will commence.
+If the purchaser has a concealed carry permit, the purchaser will fill out a form 4473 and the purchase will commence.

 If you are a North Carolina resident, the same regulations and processes apply as above for the purchase of a long gun (rifle or shotgun).
 If you are purchasing a handgun in NC you are required to have either a concealed carry permit or a pistol purchase permit.
 No NICs background check will be run for a pistol purchase.